-Google’s Compute Engine is built on the same load balancing techniques used by several Google products including Gmail, Search and AdWords.
+Google’s Compute Engine is built on the same load balancing techniques used by several Google products including Gmail, Search and Google Ads.
 Compute Engine periodically reviews the state of all backend servers and marks them as healthy or unhealthy based on their current load.

 When a user connects to a Google service, Compute Engine forwards the request to a healthy server.
 The response is then forwarded from the healthy server through Compute Engine back to the user.
 Meanwhile, unhealthy servers are repaired, replaced or taken offline.

 With load balancing, a server can be upgraded with no interruptions to the end user’s experience.
 Google and other service providers push application updates by upgrading their backend servers in waves.
 For instance, as a server is taken offline for upgrade, other servers take responsibility for the workload and are subsequently updated in turn.

 In Compute Engine, the ability to take a system offline for maintenance and upgrade is known as “lame-duck mode”.
 This is how Google’s web products can be seamlessly updated even between active sessions.

 - Load balancing makes it easier for system administrators to handle incoming requests while decreasing wait time for users

 - Users experience faster, uninterrupted service.
 Users won’t have to wait for a single struggling server to finish its previous tasks.
 Instead, their requests are immediately passed on to a more readily available resource.